-Apprentices who fail one or more assessment method will be offered the opportunity to take a re-sit or re-take on one further occasion only.
+Apprentices who fail one or more assessment method will be offered the opportunity to take a resit or retake on one further occasion only.

-Upon resit or retake Highfield will ensure that the apprentice undertakes an observation of practice activity and that the professional discussion utilises different questions.
+Upon resit or retake Highfield will ensure that the apprentice undertakes a different observation of practice activity and that the professional discussion utilises different questions.

-A re-sit does not require further learning, whereas a re-take does.
+A resit does not require further learning, whereas a retake does.
 The maximum grade awarded to a re-sit or re-take will be pass unless Highfield identifies exceptional circumstances accounting for the original fail.
-Apprentices should have a supportive action plan to prepare for the re-sit or a re-take.
-The apprentice's employer will need to agree that either a re-sit or re-take is an appropriate course of action.
+Apprentices should have a supportive action plan to prepare for the resit or a retake.
+The apprentice's employer will need to agree that either a resit or retake is an appropriate course of action.
 Feedback will be provided on the areas of failure and a retake checklist to be submitted when the professional review has taken place.

 An apprentice who fails an assessment method, and therefore the EPA in the first instance, will be required to re-sit the assessment method(s) that they failed.
-The timescales for a resit or retake is agreed between the employer and Highfield.
+The timescales for a resit or retake is agreed between the employer and Highfield but these must be taken within 3 months of the EPA outcome notification, otherwise the entire EPA must be resat/retaken in full.